Best Men’s Hiking Shoes of 2024/2025

 Outsole: Vibram XS Trek

-What we liked: versatility, stability, support, can handle most terrain and conditions, technical and breathable, height of collar keeps water out during creek crossings
+What we liked: Versatility, stability, support, can handle most terrain and conditions, technical and breathable, height of collar keeps water out during creek crossings

-What we didn’t like: not available in wide sizing, a little pricier than some other options
+What we didn’t like: Not available in wide sizing, a little pricier than some other options

-We like that the shoe sits a little taller on the leg than other models because it makes more creek crossings possible without water breaching the top of the shoe.
+The shoe features a snug midfoot fit with a slightly taller collar than most low-cut models, and we like that the shoe sits a little taller on the leg than other models because it makes more creek crossings possible without water breaching the top of the shoe.
 The height of the collar also prevents ankle rolls, and the padding around the heel keeps the shoe from rubbing (a common cause of blisters).

 Supportive cushioning combined with TPU (a type of plastic often utilized in hiking footwear due to its strength, high elasticity, and shock absorbency) inserts in the midsole adds stability, and the prominent heel brake makes for more controlled movements on tricky descents.